Volunteer Award Winners

-On May 26, 2021, the BLM honored seven outstanding volunteers at the 25th annual Making a Difference National Volunteer Awards ceremony.
-Fittingly, during the year of the COVID-19 pandemic, the event was held live via Zoom.
-BLM Deputy Director for Policy and Programs, Nada Wolff Culver and Principal Deputy Assistant Secretary for Land and Minerals Management, Laura Daniel Davis offered heartfelt remarks to personally thank our award winners and all BLM volunteers.
-State and local leadership presented the awards in California, Colorado, Nevada, Oregon and Wyoming.
+On June 15, 2022, the BLM honored nine outstanding volunteers at the 26th annual Making a Difference National Volunteer Awards ceremony.
+The event was held live via Zoom and included opening remarks from Tracy Stone-Manning, BLM Director and Laura Daniel Davis, Principal Deputy Assistant Secretary for Land and Minerals Management who offered heartfelt remarks and personally thanked our award winners from California, Colorado, Idaho, Montana, Nevada, Oregon and Wyoming.

 Volunteers are essential for the BLM to achieve its mission of sustaining the health, diversity, and productivity of America’s public lands.
-Each year almost 30,000 BLM volunteers perform nearly a million hours of service, valued at over $25 million.
-This year’s extraordinary award winners served thousands of hours in 2019 and 2020 across the country and in various capacities such as visitor services, trail maintenance and planning and wild horse management, to name a few.
+Each year almost 25,000 BLM volunteers perform nearly 900,000 hours of service, valued at over $25 million.
+This year’s extraordinary award winners served thousands of hours in 2021 across the country and in various capacities such as visitor services, recreation maintenance, cultural resources, riparian and water quality monitoring, and education, to name a few.

 Lifetime Achievement Winners

 Rich Bupp of Twin Falls, Idaho is a passionate and dedicated promoter of BLM’s aquatic resources, wildlife, and recreation programs.
 Starting in 2001-2003, Rich contributed 150 hours to inventory, repair, and rebuild wildlife guzzlers in the Shoshone Field Office (SFO).
 During 2004-2005, he volunteered nearly 400 hours at the SFO providing safety support for river activities and recreation site maintenance.
 He also helped rebuild wildlife guzzlers damaged by wildfires.